 Interviews are conducted either in Hannover or virtually.
 Travel will be reimbursed.

 Usually, we select our new students first, and the second step would be the project matching.
 During our 2-3 interview days in Hannover, you will be able to contact and meet supervisors of your interest.
 We advice all selected students to find a match before they start their PhD in October.

 In principle, selected students have a free choice from our open project lists.
 However, final decision is based on a mutual consent between you and the supervisor.
 It may well happen that, if you show interest in a particular group, in addition a respective supervisor will contact you via telephone or skype once you have been admitted to a program.

-It is possible to do a fast track Master in our two HBRS Master programs (Biomedicine, Biochemistry).
+It is possible to do a fast track Master in our HBRS Master programs (Biomedicine, Biochemistry, Data Science).
 You will only do three semesters of the Master program, skip the Master thesis and directly start with your PhD thesis in one of our three PhD programs.
 Only excellent students will get the chance to do this.
 Please contact the Master or HBRS office.
-Fast-track Master students do not pay study fees after their 3rd semester and receive an equal amount of financial support (stipend, salary) to all other PhD students, after their so called "4th semester" (meaning from October, the start of PhD programs).
+Fast-track Master students do not have to pay their matriculation fee themselves in 3rd semester, they can be employed as student assistent (HiWi) and will receive an equal amount of financial support (stipend, salary) to all other PhD students, after their so called "4th semester" (meaning from October, the start of PhD programs).

 Please note that our Master programs are in German only!

 This PhD program does not award an MD degree, so it is not a combined program like e.g. the North American programs.
 We only award PhD or Dr.rer.nat. degrees (to life scientists only).
 It is a 3-year program after your Staatsexamen or MBBS degree.
 The name MD/PhD has historical reasons, because we want to attract students with a medical background and the training program focusses on applied medical aspects.